microsoft/PowerToys/README.md

 ### Hosts File Editor

  - Improved spacing definitions in the UI so that hosts name are not hidden when resizing and icons are well aligned.
 Thanks [@htcfreek](https://github.com/htcfreek)!
- - Added horizontal scroll instead of wrapping in the additional lines dialog.
+ - Changed the additional lines dialog to show the horizontal scrollbar instead of wrapping contents.
 Thanks [@htcfreek](https://github.com/htcfreek)!
  - Improved the duplication check's logic to improve performance and take into account features that were introduced after it.
 Thanks [@davidegiacometti](https://github.com/davidegiacometti)!

 ### Installer